Best Startup Business Loans in April 2025

 But be prepared: Most unsecured or bad-credit business loans typically have higher interest rates and less flexible terms, which can cost more over the long run.

 Your lender may require a down payment to qualify for a startup business loan.
-For example, the Small Business Administration (SBA) typically requires a 10% to 30% down payment for SBA loans, depending on loan type and your qualifications.
+For example, SBA loans may require a 10% to 30% down payment, depending on the lender and the loan type.

 However, equipment lenders often don’t require a down payment since the debt is secured by the equipment.
 For example, Taycor Financial provides 100% equipment funding for startups.